fcambus/spleen/README.md

 Each size is provided in the Glyph Bitmap Distribution Format (BDF).

-All font sizes contain all ISO/IEC 8859-1 characters, expect for the 5x8 version which only contains printable ASCII characters.
+All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters.

 ## Screenshots